jordynjaffe/MLB/README.md

 - Supports optional auto-apply for non-destructive (“add-only”) plans
 - Includes built-in polling, rate limiting, and error handling

-Technologies Used
+Technologies Used:

-Python 3.10+
+- Python 3.10+

-Terraform Cloud / Terraform Enterprise API
+- Terraform Cloud / Terraform Enterprise API

-Requests (for API interactions)
+- Requests (for API interactions)

-Argparse (for command-line configuration)
+- Argparse (for command-line configuration)

-CSV logging (for review and auditing)
+- CSV logging (for review and auditing)

-Example Use Case
+Example Use Case:

 The script can be configured to: